RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 Another very important economic question is the role of government policy.
 Sure, we talked about the government quite a bit in 3102, but government spending and taxes were, for the most part, exogenous in our models.
 The government itself wasn't an agent.
-But what if we do think of the government as having goals.
+But what if we do think of the government as having goals?
 What should those goals be?
 How can it accomplish them?
 **Public Economics** (*4821*) explores these questions.